Phoenix Pedestrian Accident Lawyer

 When Gallagher & Kennedy investigates a pedestrian accident, we look closely at whether the driver followed their legal duties — and whether failure to yield, speeding, distraction, or impaired driving contributed to the collision.

-How We Fight for You — and Why Clients Trust Our Process
+How We Fight for You, and Why Clients Trust Our Process

 Our Phoenix pedestrian accident lawyers handle every phase of the legal process so you can focus on healing.
 Our responsibilities include investigating the collision, identifying all liable parties, gathering key evidence, interviewing witnesses, consulting experts, managing communications with insurance carriers, negotiating for a fair settlement, and preparing your case for trial when necessary.

-Our firm works on a contingency fee basis, meaning you pay no upfront fees and no hourly charges — we are only paid if we recover compensation for you.
+Our firm works on a contingency fee basis, meaning you pay no upfront fees and no hourly charges.
+We are only paid if we recover compensation for you.
 This ensures immediate access to experienced legal help, regardless of your financial situation.
 It also aligns our goals with yours: our success is tied directly to your recovery.

 Whether your case involves a distracted driver, a hit-and-run, a commercial vehicle, or a fatal pedestrian collision, Gallagher & Kennedy has the experience, resources, and commitment to pursue full and fair compensation under Arizona law.